SHAPE directed RNA folding with the ViennaRNA Package

 That comparative aspect is one of the strongest features of the paper.
 It does not argue for one universal recipe.
 Instead, it shows the choices that matter.
 How strongly should experimental data push against the default energy model?
 Is it better to treat reactivities locally, or to interpret them at the ensemble level?
 What should happen when SHAPE data favor a structure the default parameterization would otherwise underweight?
 These are the real inference questions behind experiment-guided RNA folding.

-For many readers, this paper is also a useful introduction to ViennaRNA itself.
-It shows that the package is more than a set of folding executables.
+The paper also makes clear that ViennaRNA is more than a set of folding executables.
 It is a framework in which the energy model can be extended in a controlled way.
-That software angle explains part of the paper's long life.
 Published SHAPE datasets can be reanalyzed, methods can be compared under the same machinery, and users are not forced into one opaque implementation.

 The paper is also a reminder that some of the best progress in RNA structure prediction comes from combining different kinds of evidence rather than replacing one paradigm with another.
 Even now, that lesson still holds.
 Experimental probing, ensemble thinking, and physically interpretable constraints remain central when the goal is biological understanding rather than a better benchmark number.